Jet fuel spike sends 2Q profit lower at United Airlines

 United reported Tuesday that second-quarter profit was $684 million, down 17 percent from a year ago.
 But that was higher than analysts expected, and United raised its earnings forecast for the rest of 2018.

-Planes are full for much of the day, and that is helping airline push prices higher.
+Planes are full for much of the day, giving United more pricing power.
 United said that passenger revenue per seat and per mile — a stand-in for fares and fees — rose 3 percent over a year earlier.

 Passengers should brace for more price increases.